)

 Hello [Name],

-We’re excited to share that you have been selected to attend the NRF Foundation’s Emerging Leaders Summit, taking place September 10–11, 2026 in Washington, D.C.
+We’re excited to share that you have been selected to attend the NRF Foundation’s Emerging Retail Leaders event, taking place September 10–11, 2026 in Washington, D.C.

 Attached is your official event invitation with full details.

-As you review this opportunity, we encourage you to approach the Summit with curiosity, engagement and a mindset focused on your long‑term development.
+As you review this opportunity, we encourage you to approach Emerging Retail Leaders with curiosity, engagement and a mindset focused on your long‑term development.
 We’re thrilled to invest in your growth and look forward to the insights you’ll bring back to the team.

 Best,